chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Sat Mar  2 12:54:15 CST 2019

 I opened my terminal to code on Sat Mar  2 12:54:25 CST 2019

+I opened my terminal to code on Sat Mar  2 12:54:32 CST 2019